realdanielbyrne/acc_sdk/README.md

 - The Sheets API provides methods to manage sheets and version sets, as well as uploading, publishing, and exporting sheets as PDFs.
 - The User Profile API provides a method for gathering profile information from the logged-in user.
 - The Photos API provides methods to retrieve and search for photos.
+- The Data Connector API provides methods to initiate and manage bulk data downloads from Autodesk Construction Cloud.

 ## Contributing